 Many suppliers, including us, sell directly to customers.
 We estimate laying 50m2 yourself could cost you anywhere from $1450 to $3000.

 DIY saves you money but put your ego aside and ask yourself if you have the required skills because there are a few.

 Associated Costs with DIY

-- Good quality fake grass will cost between $19-$41 per square meter.
+- Good quality fake grass will cost between $19-$41 per square metre.

 - Base preparation is essential for proper drainage, and as you can imagine a nightmare to discover later, you must start again.
 You need a level crushed rock-based with a finer layer of stone and sand.
 For a 50m2 backyard, expect to pay $200 – $300 for the rocks & sand.
 On top of that, you need to hire a trailer for transport and a compactor ($40 – $60 per day) to create an even compacted surface.

-- The infill required will be roughly 10kg of sand per square meter (but follow the supplier’s recommendations).
+- The infill required will be roughly 10kg of sand per square metre (but follow the supplier’s recommendations).
 Most suppliers will recommend sand, and a 20kg bag will cost around $10.

-- Joining tape used to join the turf cost about $20 for 5 meters
+- Joining tape used to join the turf cost about $20 for 5 metres

 - Turf pegs are roughly $15 for a 20 pack and are used to secure the artificial grass

 Cons of DIY

 If you get it right, installing artificial turf undoubtedly saves you money.
 But is it worth the risk?